eliasson/markuseliasson.se/content/article/bittorrent-in-python.md

 It was real fun to implement a BitTorrent client, having to handle binary protocols and networking was great to balance all that recent web development I have been doing.

-Python continous to be one of my favourite programming language.
+Python continues to be one of my favourite programming language.
 Handling binary data was a breeze given the `struct` module and the recent addition `asyncio` feels very pythonic.
 Using _async iterator_ to implement the protocol  turned out to be a good fit as well.

 Hopefully this article inspired you to write a BitTorrent client of your own, or to extend pieces in some way.
 If you spot any error in the article or the source code, feel free to open an issue over at [GitHub](https://github.com/eliasson/pieces/).